fgrosse/graphigo/README.md

     var client graphigo.GraphiteClient
     if config.GraphiteEnabled {
 	    client = graphigo.NewClient("graphite.your.org:2003")

+	    // set a custom timeout for the graphite connection (optional, seconds, 0 = disabled) client.Timeout = 0

+        // set a custom prefix for all recorded metrics of this client (optional) client.Prefix = "foo.bar.baz"
     } else {
         // there is also a null implementation which does not send any data to graphite client = graphigo.NewNullClient()
     }

-	// set a custom timeout for the graphite connection (optional, seconds, 0 = disabled) client.Timeout = 0

 	if err := client.Connect(); err != nil {
 		panic(err)